-Botulism: Things to Avoid
+Botulism: Things to Consider Avoiding

 - Megan McCue